Why your business needs a standardised sales process

 Stage 1: Sourcing and prospecting

-Define your actions.
-Decide whom you do and don’t want to work with and build up a continuously strong pipeline.
+- Define your actions.
+Decide who you do and don’t want to work with and build up a continuously strong pipeline.

-Structure your research into your prospect so you can benign the qualifying process and move to the next steps.
+- Structure your research into your prospect so you can begin the qualifying process and move to the next steps.

-Quantify the need and challenges of the prospect and get a sense of the timeline and uncover the urgency to solve the problem.
+- Quantify the need and challenges of the prospect and get a sense of the timeline and uncover urgency to solve the problem.

 Stage 3: Discovery meeting